mjsir911/3ds-immich/README.md

 transfer them over using the photo app.

+### A note about time zones

+The nintendo 3ds does not know what timezone it is in.
+If you set your time on your 3ds to your local time, the reported metadata on photos taken will be incorrect, reporting the time it was taken in your local time but within the UTC time zone.

+Currently there is no way to manually offset the time zone within this app. as a workaround you can set your 3ds time to the current time in UTC & the metadata will be correct (if not lacking time zones

 ## Planned features

 - Run as a background service, polling for new files to upload